 Other birds of particular interest include Grasshopper Buzzard, Bruce’s Green Pigeon and the gorgeous Northern Carmine Bee-eater.
 Red-necked Buzzard, the uncommon White-fronted Black Chat, White-shouldered Black Tit and Black-bellied Firefinch are present in the area but uncommon, and if we are really in luck we will come across the awesome Pel’s Fishing Owl.

 Amongst the many more widespread species we may well encounter are Striated Heron, Hamerkop, Hadada Ibis, Palm-nut Vulture, Brown Snake Eagle, Shikra, Dark Chanting Goshawk, Lizard Buzzard, African Harrier-Hawk, Wahlberg’s Eagle, African Hawk-Eagle, Grey Kestrel, Helmeted Guineafowl, White-crowned and African Wattled Lapwings, Red-eyed Dove, European Turtle Dove, Blue-spotted Wood Dove, African Green Pigeon, Klaas’s Cuckoo, Rose-ringed Parakeet, Giant, Blue-breasted and Grey-headed Kingfishers, Pearl-spotted Owlet, Broad-billed Roller, Woodland Kingfisher, Yellow-fronted and Yellow-rumped Tinkerbirds, Cardinal Woodpecker, Greater Honeyguide, African Pied Wagtail, Yellow-throated Leaflove, Brown Babbler, Snowy-crowned Robin-Chat, Familiar Chat, White-crowned Cliff Chat, African Thrush, European Pied, Swamp, Pale and Northern Black Flycatchers, Brown-throated Wattle-eye, African Blue Flycatcher, African Paradise Flycatcher, Singing Cisticola, Yellow-breasted Apalis, Garden and Willow Warblers, Rock Martin, Wire-tailed Swallow, Fork-tailed Drongo, White-crested Helmet Shrike, Yellow-billed Shrike, Northern Puffback, Red-shouldered Cuckooshrike, Yellow White-eye, African Golden Oriole, Purple Starling, Western Violet-backed, Green-headed and Variable Sunbirds, Yellow-billed Oxpecker, Bush Petronia, Village Weaver, Northern Red Bishop, Orange-cheeked Waxbill, Red-cheeked Cordon-bleu, Bronze Mannikin, Village Indigobird and Yellow-fronted Canary.

 We should also come across a good number of the less common (or more difficult to find) but widespread species, which include Woolly-necked Stork, Western Banded Snake Eagle, Northern White-faced Owl, Greyish Eagle-Owl, African Pygmy Kingfisher, Lesser Honeyguide, Grey Tit-Flycatcher, African Moustached Warbler, Sulphur-breasted and Grey-headed Bushshrikes, and Red-headed and Black-necked Weavers.
 Scarcer possibilities include Bateleur, Tawny and Martial Eagles, Shining-blue Kingfisher, the huge Abyssinian Ground Hornbill, Red-winged Warbler and Yellow-bellied Hyliota.

 Mammals are not conspicuous in this area, but amongst the new species we are likely to encounter are Guinea Baboon, Green Monkey and Hippopotamus.

-Senegal: Day 14 After some early morning birding we will set out on the long drive back to the coast, where we will spend three nights at a comfortable lodge in the Saloum Delta.
+Senegal: Day 14 After some early morning birding at Wassadou we will set out for the coast, where we will spend three nights at a comfortable lodge in the Saloum Delta.